AdrianoAla/Resume/README.md

    - 🇦🇷 Spanish (15 years, conversationally fluent).
  - ⚖️ I founded and run a progressive action club at my school, which takes a look at current events through a social justice lens.

+## Previous Work Experience

+ - Since February of 2023, I have been working as a software engineer for Proximify, a small business based in Ottawa creating website solutions for individuals and institutions.

 ## Programming Qualifications
  - Finished all problem sets in Harvards online [Intro to Computer Science](https://pll.harvard.edu/course/cs50-introduction-computer-science?delta=0) course, also known as the CS50x.
 I finished my [final project](https://github.com/AdrianoAla/cs50-final-project) on December 27th 2022.